-This section describes income the agency or its designee excludes when determining a person's eligibility and participation in the cost of care for long-term care (LTC) services.
+This section describes income the agency or its designee excludes when determining a client's eligibility and participation in the cost of care for long-term care (LTC) services.

-- When determining a person's eligibility and participation in the cost of care for LTC services, the agency excludes:
+- When determining a client's eligibility and participation in the cost of care for LTC services, the agency excludes: